ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_telnet_server.md

 In the Telnet client use `my_host` (or the respective hostname that you have chosen in the `Net_Config.h` file) as the host name  and use the standard Telnet port 23.

-You will be asked for a username and password combination. use *admin* for the user name and no password (you can change the defaults in the `Net_Config_Telnet_Server.h` file).
+You will be asked for a username and password combination.
+Use *admin* for the user name and no password (you can change the defaults in the `Net_Config_Telnet_Server.h` file).
 After a successful log in, eneter `help` command and you should see the list of available commands like this:

 ![Telnet Command Line Interface](telnet_cli.png)